 Unfortunately, with rising numbers, some table allocation issues have started to become common.
 It seems that some players and player groups are not getting equal or nearly equal table time.
 Others are getting WAY more than their fair share.
 This isn’t fair, and being fair to all is something worthwhile.

-Unless some changes happen fairly soon, I am seriously considering implementing a “No Kidding” Table Allocation system for busy days.
+Unless some changes happen fairly soon, we might have to seriously consider implementing a “No Kidding” Table Allocation system for busy days.

 I’d much, MUCH, prefer not to have to get involved, make new rules, or change things, and won’t if some “people skills and sharing” changes are made.
 I would like to hear people’s (all experience levels) thoughts – both about the current state of table usage and about the possibility of using the above system.